alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 // these two strings are both empty, and are equivalent to each other
 ```

-And to check if a string is empty you can use the `.isEmpty` method.
+To check if a string is empty you can use the `.isEmpty` method.

 ``` swift
 if emptyString.isEmpty {